Research Overview & Projects

 Making Reading Memories

 The purpose of this project is to support incarcerated parents’ engagement with their children through video recorded reading of books.
 The goal is to increase literacy opportunities for children and maintain parent-child relationships during incarceration.
-In collaboration with the UW-Madison Division of Extension, our team is conducting a qualitative study with the caregivers at home to learn about their perceptions of the program, children’s experience and behavior after watching the videos, and recommendations for program changes.
+In collaboration with the UW-Madison Division of Extension, our team is conducting an evaluation study with jailed parents and caregivers at home to learn about their perceptions of the program, children’s experience and behavior after watching the videos, and recommendations for program changes.
 The intent is to use the findings to inform longer-term implementation and replication of the program in Wisconsin jails.

 Parenting Connections for Incarcerated Mothers & Fathers: Strategies to Support Program Implementation and Measure Success